TOO MUCH: Melodrama on Film | Members Activity Across the Midlands

 Desi Queens is season of films, Q&As and events that celebrate the very best in world melodrama – from South Asia and the surrounding film regions.

-Victoria Park Productions Ltd is an award-winning Film Production Studio, based in the heart of UK.
+Victoria Park Productions Ltd is an award-winning Film Production Studio, based in the heart of the UK.

 Too Much: Melodrama on Film at Broadway Cinema